 - excessive exercise

 If you have a short luteal phase, you may not realize there’s a problem.
 In fact, you might not suspect fertility issues until you’re unable to conceive.

 If you can’t get pregnant, figuring out the underlying cause is the first step to improving your odds of conception.
 Talk to your doctor about infertility.

-Your doctor can conduct a variety of tests to determine whether infertility is caused by a short luteal phase or another condition.
+They can conduct a variety of tests to determine whether infertility is caused by a short luteal phase or another condition.
 You’ll likely have blood tests to check your levels of the following hormones:

 - luteinizing hormone, the hormone that triggers ovulation

-During the biopsy, a small sample of your uterine lining and examines the sample under a microscope.
-They can check the thickness of the lining.
+During the biopsy, a small sample of your uterine lining is collected and examined under a microscope.
+Your doctor can check the thickness of the lining.

-Your doctor may also order a pelvic ultrasound to examine the thickness of your uterine lining.
+They may also order a pelvic ultrasound to examine the thickness of your uterine lining.
 A pelvic ultrasound is an imaging test that uses sound waves to generate pictures of organs in your pelvic area, including your:

 - fallopian tubes

-For example, if a short luteal phase results from extreme exercise or stress, decreasing your activity level and learning stress management techniques can result in the return of a normal luteal phase.
-Techniques to improve stress levels include:
+For example, if a short luteal phase results from extreme exercise or stress, decreasing your activity level and learning stress management can cause the return of a normal luteal phase.

 Not all treatments work for every woman, so you’ll have to work closely with your doctor to find the most effective medication or supplement.

-Being unable to get pregnant or experiencing a miscarriage due to a short luteal phase can be frustrating and discouraging.
-But help is available.
+Being unable to get pregnant or experiencing a miscarriage can be frustrating and discouraging, but help is available.

-The sooner you seek help from a doctor to diagnose the underlying cause, the sooner you can receive treatment and have a healthy pregnancy.
+The sooner you seek help from a doctor to diagnose the underlying cause, the sooner you can receive treatment and help increase your chance to have a healthy pregnancy.

 How can you tell if you’re experiencing a short luteal phase and need to seek treatment?

 It’s difficult to know if you’re experiencing a shortened luteal phase as you may not have any signs or symptoms.
 If you’re trying to get pregnant and having difficulty, or you’re experiencing miscarriages, you should talk to your doctor to see if it’s appropriate to be tested for causes of infertility.
 This may include testing for a luteal phase defect.